shahryarfp/Artificial-Intelligence/README.md

 # Artificial-Intelligence-CA0
-simple project for classification and forecasting on bank term deposit dataset!
+Simple project for classification and forecasting on bank-term-deposit dataset!